dominik-ma/ansible-tinc/README.md

 # Introduction

-Ansible playbook used at https://codengine.io to configure tinc mesh VPN network , tested on Debian 9, Ubuntu 18.04 and Ubuntu 16.04
+Based on the Ansible playbook used at https://codengine.io to configure tinc mesh VPN network , tested on Debian 9, Ubuntu 18.04 and Ubuntu 16.04

-This sets up a tinc VPN between several servers.
+This sets up a tinc VPN between several servers (via default public IP network interface).
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.

 ## Prerequisites